Queensland Pathology Training Programs

-Interviews will be held August and September and applicants will be notified by phone and email at least a week before.
+Interviews will be held August and applicants will be notified by phone and email at least a week before.

 Interviews will be undertaken by a panel of Pathology Directors or their representatives from public and private laboratories, with relevant Education & Training Coordinators.
 Panels usually consist of 3 to 7 members.
 Applicants are encouraged to attend the interview in person.